Masonville Place

 Masonville Place (known locally as Masonville or Masonville Mall, and corporately styled as CF Masonville Place) is a two-storey regional shopping mall located in London, Ontario, Canada, at the southeast corner of Fanshawe Park Road and Richmond Street.
 The mall contains over 130 stores, several restaurants, and a food court.
-Masonville Place is anchored by several large retailers including Hudson's Bay, Zara, H&M, Sport Chek/Atmosphere, and Shoppers Drug Mart.
-Cineplex Cinemas has two locations at the shopping mall, the SilverCity / IMAX theatres, and The Rec Room, an adult-centred entertainment facility featuring food, drink, arcade games and axe-throwing.
+Masonville Place is anchored by several large retailers including Zara, H&M, Sport Chek/Atmosphere, and Shoppers Drug Mart.
+Cineplex Cinemas has two locations at the shopping mall, the SilverCity / IMAX theatres, and The Rec Room, an entertainment facility featuring food, drink, and arcade games.

 Masonville Place opened on January 2, 1985.
 It was the third multi-level shopping centre to open in London, after Westmount Mall and White Oaks Mall.
 It was anchored by Sears, Eaton's, and Loblaws, although Loblaws opened on its own in late 1984, preceding the building of the rest of the mall.

 Location

 The shopping mall is located in North London, adjacent to the transit corridor of Fanshawe Park Road and Richmond Street.
 It has a bus terminal for the London Transit Commission serviced by the following routes: 10, 13, 13A, 16, 25, 34, 90, 92 and 93.
 The mall is expected to be the terminus of one route on the planned London Bus Rapid Transit system.